Accepted Abstracts will be published in the American Heart Journal

 Topics include: diabetes, hypoglycemia, prediabetes, and/or cardiometabolic syndrome, retinopathy, obesity, neuropathy, dyslipidemia, triglycerides, cholesterol, hypertension, congestive heart failure (CHF), atherosclerosis, cardiovascular disease, arrhythmia, kidney/renal disease, cardiorenal syndrome, thrombosis, coagulation abnormalities, therapeutics, clinical trials, cardiovascular outcome trials, epidemiology, fatty liver, inflammation, guidelines on practice, technology, peripheral vascular disease, and related conditions

 Although the posters are not designed for basic science, abstracts that consider unknown MOA (mode of action) of medications or pathophysiology of related medical conditions may be accepted.

 Abstract Poster Presentations

 Abstracts may be submitted for a poster presentation.
 If selected for poster presentation, the author or presenter is required to register for the Congress and to be present during the poster sessions.
 The presenter in attendance must be one of the authors listed on the abstract.
-Poster Presentation Session Time and Date TBA.

 Abstract Oral Presentations